Ken Tamplin

-Ken Tamplin (born December 11, 1963) is an American vocal coach, YouTuber, and former Christian rock performer.
-Founder of Ken Tamplin Vocal Academy, Tamplin is known for his vocal range and vocal training methods.
-He has contributed to his solo albums as a singer-songwriter, musician, arranger, record producer, and audio engineer (mixing and mastering).
-Tamplin has also composed music for television, movies, and commercials.
+Ken Tamplin is an American vocal coach and former Christian rock musician.
+He is a former member of the bands Joshua, Shout, and Magdallan.

 Early years

 Tamplin began playing guitar at age six and singing at age nine.
 Despite being raised in a Christian home, he was not openly Christian until some time before he began his musical career.
-"I've been on fire for Him ever since", Tamplin was quoted as saying.

 Career

+Tamplin was one of the members of the group Joshua in the early 1980s.
+He left Joshua to form the band Shout along with Chuck King.
+The group disbanded in 1989 after financial difficulties.
+He went on to found Magdallan with Lanny Cordola.

+Tamplin signed a solo recording contract with Frontline Records, releasing the album An Axe To Grind in 1990.
+He later had recording contracts with Benson Records and Spring Hill Music Group.

-Tamplin is one of the founding members of the group Shout, along with Chuck King.
-He is also the winner of four GMA Dove Awards, including Hard Music Album of the Year at the 25th GMA Dove Awards in 1994, for his album Tamplin; and received 12 nominations.
+Tamplin is the winner of four GMA Dove Awards, including Hard Music Album of the Year at the 25th GMA Dove Awards in 1994, for his album Tamplin; and received 12 nominations.

-In the 1980s, he auditioned for the German heavy metal band Accept, invited by producer Dieter Dierks.

 In 2001, Tamplin produced the album Make Me Your Voice, featuring gospel singer Andraé Crouch, to help raise funds for Christian groups working in Sudan.

-He has also managed surfers and models Aamion Goodwin and Daize Shayne.

-Tamplin also runs the Ken Tamplin Vocal Academy.
-Former students include Gabriela Gunčíková, who later went on to success with the Trans-Siberian Orchestra and to represent the Czech Republic at Eurovision; and Xiomara Crystal, a featured singer on the Rock Meets Classic tour.

 Personal life

+Tamplin is married and has two children.
+He was a resident of Costa Mesa, California, and co-owned Music Painter Studios with Robert Hart, located at the nearby Santa Ana Heights.
+He later relocated with his wife to Flagstaff, Arizona.
+His Ken Tamplin Vocal Academy and studio are based in Sedona.

-Tamplin is married and has two children, including a son.
-He also has a brother, Lance, who is a pastor; and with whom he started Living Stones Fellowship in 2001, which was based at the La Tierra Elementary school in Mission Viejo—where he served as a worship director.
+Tamplin's brother Lance is a pastor with whom he started Living Stones Fellowship in 2001, which was based at the La Tierra Elementary school in Mission Viejo, where he served as a worship director.

-He is a cousin to former Van Halen frontman, current Chickenfoot and The Circle frontman, and solo recording artist Sammy Hagar.
+Tamplin is a cousin to former Van Halen frontman Sammy Hagar.
 Hagar said of Tamplin in an interview: "I've only met him once.
 But you know, he sends me his records and all that stuff."

-Tamplin was a resident of Costa Mesa, California; and co-owned Music Painter Studios with Robert Hart, located at the nearby Santa Ana Heights.
-He currently lives with his wife in Flagstaff, Arizona, and his academy and studio are based in Sedona.